ForgeRock/iot-edge/docs/use-cases.md

 ## Use Case 5: Constrained Devices
-In the following diagram the device classification in [RFC-7228](https://tools.ietf.org/html/rfc7228#section-3) is used to demonstrate how devices with different network capabilities may use the Thing SDK and Thing Gateway.
+In the following diagram the device classification in [RFC-7228](https://tools.ietf.org/html/rfc7228#section-3) is used to demonstrate how devices with different network capabilities may use the IoT SDK and IoT Gateway.

 <img src="iot-rfc7228.png" width="600"/>